drstearns/tutorials/src/gojson/index.md

 ## Marshaling

-The `json.Encoder` object can write to any writable stream, but sometimes you need the encoded JSON in a variables so that you can manipulate it in memory, or pass it to some other non-stream-oriented function (e.g., a database API).
+The `json.Encoder` object can write to any writable stream, but sometimes you need the encoded JSON in a variable so that you can manipulate it in memory, or pass it to some other non-stream-oriented function (e.g., a database API).
 In this case, use the `json.Marshal()` function:

 ```go
 //create an instance of a Rectangle